CSVADFall25/Jon/Final Project/Readme.txt

 This was a particularly troublesome issue in deploying within the sketch and I believe is one of the largest obstacles to p5js being more widely used by video creators.
 Unlike graphics created within p5js, when using video, the p5js must have a loop function and be placed with the setup.
 This is contrary to the documentation.
 The videos will not run while the capture function will still work.

-Reflection on the Course

-Firstly, the course was excellent and was certainly diverse and welcoming.
-I know for certain that we really had a good group of students.
-The mixture of MAT and computer science students really helped.
-It is obvious that the class meant a lot to the computer science students in particular for a variety of reasons.

-On my own reflection and how I did in the class, I would give myself a 5 or 6 out of 10, maybe.
-I really enjoyed the readings and probably started off the quarter at a good pace.
-But in truth I was disappointed with my performance.
-I would have liked to really dive in and really build the skills and coding skillset in p5js but also D3.
-I found myself questioning which avenue or approach I should take.
-Instead of being overly critical, it is important to explore and learn.

-Sure first quarters are difficult and life is difficult but I don’t like excuses.
-And, I hate missing opportunities.

-If I had to do it over again, I would spend more time researching, exploring and reflecting.
-I would have liked to explore more in ml5, which I plan to do over the break.

-I am super grateful for this class.
-It has imparted two very important lessons for my academic career.
-The first part is about paying attention to different teaching styles and how to be more patient when leading a clas.
-Holding silence is a way to encourage people to talk and give space for those not the most outwardly social.

-The second thing which I am grateful for is purposeful direction and pursuit.
-I think there is potential to develop, program and give back p5js to a community.